Bayesian Joint Modeling for Longitudinal Magnitude Data with Informative Dropout: an Application to Critical Care Data: Methods

+The implementation of our proposed model requires non-centered parameterization with Cholesky decomposition \citep{golub2013matrix} of the covariance matrices (\ref{f3-2}).
+This approach is essential to ensure the convergence of the Markov chains for model parameters' samples, as demonstrated by our extensive practice.
+We also observed that Stan performed significantly worse than JAGS, suggesting our model's posterior geometry might be challenging for gradient-based methods (HMC/NUTS) compared to JAGS's methods (Gibbs/Metropolis).

-In our proposed model, we also set $\zeta$ as a constant close to 0 and $\rho^2$ as a large and nonnegative constant to establish minimally informative priors.
-Finally, in the outcome model (\ref{f2}), we selected an minimally informative inverse gamma distribution for $\sigma^2$.
-Overall, the models presented in (\ref{f2}) and (\ref{f3}), combined with the constraints (\ref{f4}), establish a complete Bayesian model for analyzing longitudinal magnitude outcomes when there is no missing data.
-We now extend this model to our joint modeling framework, which accounts for informative dropout.
+Overall, models (\ref{f2}), (\ref{f3}) and (\ref{f3-2}), along with constraints (\ref{f4}), form a complete Bayesian model for longitudinal magnitude outcomes without missing data.
+We will now extend this to our joint modeling framework to account for informative dropout.